What Happens if It Rains During Roof Repairs?

 Dealing With Water Infiltration

 In case water does infiltrate your home during the roof repair, swift action can mitigate damage.
-If the roofing structure is open or the underlayment is exposed, rain can seep through, potentially damaging the interior of the property, including walls, ceilings, and personal belongings.
-To mitigate this risk, roofing professionals often use high quality tarps or other waterproof coverings as a temporary protective measure during unexpected rain or downpour.
+If the roofing structure is open rain can seep through, potentially damaging the interior of the property, including walls, ceilings, and personal belongings.
+To mitigate this risk, roofing professionals often use synthetic underlayments and high quality or other waterproof coverings as permanent and temporary protective measures during unexpected rain or downpour.

 Rain’s Impact on Roof Repair Timeline

-Continual rain not only jeopardizes your home’s interior but it can also significantly delay the timeline, extending the project duration and potentially increasing labour costs.
-Furthermore, if rain causes damage during the repair process, it might lead to additional repair work, further elevating the cost.
+Continual rain jeopardizes your home’s interior but it can also significantly delay the timeline, extending the project duration.

 Resuming Repairs After Rain